 The standard employee works an 8 hour work day, occasionally clocking in over time, presumably to accomplish more work.
 However, more time devoted to work doesn’t necessarily mean that more work is getting done.
 Presenteeism is one of the largest threats to productivity, and companies everywhere are doing what they can to combat it.
-Corporations are ramping up their healthcare plans and offering more flexible hours to reduce this crisis.
+Corporations are ramping up their healthcare plans, offering more flexible hours to reduce this crisis, and generally trying to promote wellness in the workplace.
 In a 2011 study, Ulrica von Thiele Schwarz and Henna Hasson sought to determine how onsite work health interventions affected productivity, and if it contributed to presenteeism.
 We’ve summarized their learnings below.

 Presenteeism is the phenomenon of being at work while not being productive.
 Contributing factors can include a lack of engagement and poor health.
 Previous studies, such as Milles et al, found that when employees participate in workplace health programs, it reduces the effects of presentism, and increases employee self rated productivity.
 Other research emphasizes this, finding that physical exercise further increases productivity by improving employee’s mental health.